 I'm Not Tired! follows a young boy through his nighttime routine.
 He takes a bath, puts on his pajamas, brushes his teeth, reads a book, and lies down.
 At every step, he declares "...but I'm not tired."
 Of course, once his head hits the pillow, he's asleep.

 A storytime tip on the back points out, "Young children thrive on routines."
 They suggest that when we read this book to little ones, we ask them, "Do you do the same things as the boy in this book?"
 It gives adults a chance to converse with a child and also helps children identify their own nighttime routine.

 The illustrations are brightly colored and combine high-quality photography with cartoon-style backgrounds.
 As an added little activity, children can look for a cartoon dog tucked into every spread.

 The Snowman Shuffle

 It's rare to find a winter/holiday book with diverse characters, so I pounced on this book right away when I saw it.

-is a great little board book with cheery pictures and a rhyme which encourages participation by toddlers and preschoolers.
+The Snowman Shuffle is a great little board book with cheery pictures and a rhyme that encourages participation by toddlers and preschoolers.
 The bright and adorable illustrations show a boy and snowman doing different actions.
 "Shuffle like a snowman/Shuffle side to side/Shuffle forward, shuffle backward/ in a graceful slide," the text begins.
 As the rhyme progresses, the snowman and child rub their hands together to keep them warm, spin like a snowflake, swoosh like the wind, sway like a tree branch, hop all around, stop and be still, tip their hats, and take a bow.
-The Snowman Shuffle

 This is a fun book to share one on one, but I think that teachers and librarians are going to be especially fond of this book for the fun action rhyme they can do with their groups.